Letter to Students Interested in Symphony

-Our repertoire includes everything from blockbuster orchestral works to music from the movies or video games, and we collaborate regularly with guest soloists and other university ensembles.
+Our repertoire includes everything from blockbuster orchestral works to music from the movies or video games, and we collaborate regularly with guest soloists, visual/media artists, and other university ensembles.

 The Symphony frequently embarks on tours within the state of California and we tour out-of-state approximately every four years.